 A hybrid phone system can use all protocols at the same time; Digital, Analog, VoIP, SIP, whatever signaling best suits the communication needs of the business.

 POTS Phone Systems

-Plain Old Telephone Service also known as “POTS” lines are just like same telephone lines you use at home.
+Plain Old Telephone Service also known as “POTS” lines are just like the same telephone lines you use at home.
 These are Analog* lines.
 These are typically plain copper lines which are basic = 1 phone # for each line.

 Integrated Switched Digital Network Primary Rate Interface (ISDN-PRI) is a “Smart” copper line which has the ability to carry up to 23 calls at the same time, Direct Inward Dial (DID) numbers which will ring Direct to your desk instead of going to the Attendant or Receptionist, Caller ID, as well as Automatic Number Identifier (ANI), which tells your business telephone system what number the customer called so it can route the call accordingly.
 Quick Note: One of the beauties of SIP Trunking is, it provides all the features of a PRI at a cost LESS than POTS!
 This saves companies HUGE amounts of money each month!

-How Much Should A Business Phone System Cost in 2019?
+How Much Should a Business Phone System Cost in 2019?

 The cost of a business phone system in 2019 will vary greatly depending on the size of the business, the type of business (ie. are your team members remote?), the communication needs of the business (do you need video conferencing services), and a variety of other considerations.
 It is vital to create a list of “wants” and “must-haves” in order to ensure the best fit when it comes to a company’s phone system.
-Another important consideration to keep in mind, is future cost.
-For example, is the business a rapidly growing startup that is on-boarding new team members regularly?
+Another important consideration to keep in mind is future cost.
+For example, is the business a rapidly growing startup that is onboarding new team members regularly?
 Or is growth more steady and predictable?
 It is vital to select a phone system that can grow and scale along with the business.